 Upon completion of this offering, the members of the board of directors, except for any member who is an executive officer or employee, will each receive a fee of \$30,000 per year for serving as a director, plus an additional \$2,000 for each board of directors meeting attended in person and \$500 for each board of directors meeting attended telephonically or by videoconference.
-The chairman of the audit committee will receive an additional fee of \$10,000 per year and each other member of the audit committee will receive an additional fee of \$5,000 per year and each other member of the compensation committee will receive an additional fee of \$5,000 per year.
+The chairman of the audit committee will receive an additional fee of \$10,000 per year and each other member of the audit committee will receive an additional fee of \$5,000 per year.
+The chairman of the compensation committee will receive an additional fee of \$5,000 per year and each other member of the compensation committee will receive an additional fee of \$2,500 per year.
 The chairman of the nominating and corporate governance committee will receive an additional fee of \$2,500 per year.
 Other than Messrs.
 Vituli and Accordino, all members of our board of directors are, and upon pricing of this offering, will be, eligible to receive such cash compensation.
 All directors will be reimbursed for all reasonable expenses they incur while acting as directors, including as members of any committee of the board of directors.
 Under our 2006 Stock Incentive Plan, members of our board of directors, except for any member who is an executive officer or employee and Mr. Selati and Mr. Sonuga (or any other director designated by Madison Dearborn or BIB) will receive (i) 6,700 shares of restricted common stock in connection with this offering (in the case of each of Messrs.
 Wilhite, Smith and Handel) or, upon becoming a director (in the case of any future director), a number of shares of restricted common stock having an aggregate fair market value (as defined in our 2006 Stock Incentive Plan) of \$100,000 and (ii) on the date of each annual meeting of our stockholders (beginning with the first annual meeting of our stockholders following the completion of this offering) stock options to purchase 3,500 shares of our common stock.
-See "-Management Arrangements-Employee Benefit Plans-2006 Stock Incentive Plan" below.
+See "-Management Arran